evoth/blog/README.md

     - Date
     - Taxonomy terms
 - Adding a term to a page in card lists section doesn't give the right title
-- Card list heading tooltips are bugged if mouse only barely hovers over top or bottom
 - Code block themes
     - Have the included ones, but also custom light/dark ones to match website themes
     - Ability to select themes